-Roofing including roof space The main roof is timber framed, sarked and finished with concrete interlocking tiles.
+Roofing including roof space flag slates.
+We note much of the roof area has been strapped, lined and framed out.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater fittings are of PVC manufacture.
+Of PVC manufacture.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Main walls to the property appear of cavity block construction with dry dash render finishes.
-It appears the walls have been cavity wall insulated in the past.
+Main walls to the property appear of traditional stone construction with rendered finishes externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows and doors to the property are of double glazed UPVC design with external joinery clad with UPVC finishes.
+Windows and external doors to the property are of double glazed UPVC design.
 External decorations None.
 Conservatories / porches None.
 Communal areas None.
-Garages and permanent outbuildings None.
+THE ITE Garages and permanent outbuildings Visually inspected.
+A semi detached block built garage is provided to the rear of the property.
+This is finished with shallow pitched corrugated cement roof sheeting.
+This comprises of masonry block construction with timber pass door, timber window and up and over metal garage door.
+The timber shed and greenhouse structures are deemed sectional/moveable and therefore fall outwith the scope of the Home Report.

 Outside areas and boundaries Visually inspected.
-A small area of garden ground is provided to the front with larger areas of garden ground provided to the rear which are bounded by timber fencing.
+Areas of garden ground are provided to the front, side and rear with a large driveway to the side.
 Ceilings Visually inspected from floor level.
 Of plaster and plasterboard design.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Of plaster and plasterboard design.
+Of plaster and plasterboard design with some having timber cladding.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring appears to be of various suspended timber and concrete construction.
-Internal initiation and bitch or first or 5 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Flooring is of various suspended timber and concrete construction.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery and kitchen fittings are consistent with the property's age and style.
-The kitchen is provided with older fitted units and work surfaces.
+Internal joinery is consistent with the age and style of property with the kitchen provided with older fitted units and work surfaces.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-A decorative tiled fire surround is provided in the living room with insert multi fuel stove and back boiler system.
-Internal descritions Internal decorations Visually inspected.
-Internal decorations comprise of paint, wallpaper and varnish finishes consistent with the property's age and style.
-Cellars None.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-Electric switch gear and meter are located within the rear lobby cupboard.
+A decorative fire surround is provided within the living room which currently has an electric fire over.
+Internal decorations Visually inspected.
+Internal decorations comprise of paint, wallpaper, varnish and stained finishes consistent with the property's age and style.